 Engage locally with the City of Boroondara’s Sustainable living workshops and events.
 Learn more about Living for our Future program and upcoming workshops and webinar recordings.
 Sign up to receive workshop and event updates.

 Learn more about the upcoming UN Climate Change Conference 2022 (COP 27) to take place from 7-18 November 2022 in Sharm El-Sheikh, South Sinai, Egypt.

 Get involved with ClimateWatch, an active community of citizen scientists making a real difference to the future of our planet.
 Download the ClimateWatch App to be involved in collecting and recording data that will help shape our scientific response to climate change.

 Pope Francis launched the Laudato Si’ Action Platform inviting all Catholic institutions, communities and families on a seven-year journey towards total ecological sustainability in the spirit of his encyclical, Laudato Si’, on Care for our Common Home.

-The platform will host Laudato Si’ Plans that will guide and empower Catholic communities to implement Laudato Si’ and engage with the seven Laudato Si’ Goals.
+The platform hosts Laudato Si’ Plans that guide and empower Catholic communities to implement Laudato Si’ and engage with the seven Laudato Si’ Goals.

 IPCC Report on Climate Change

 The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change.